wp120/Event_Booking_Backend_API/README.md

 ### How we avoid race conditions

 - **Atomic seat updates**
-  - Both booking creation and cancellation use `findOneAndUpdate` with `$inc` and conditions like `availableSeats: { $gte: noOfSeats }` to ensure seats are never over- or under-counted, even when multiple requests run at the same time.
+  Booking creation and cancellation use `findOneAndUpdate` with `$inc` and conditions like `availableSeats: { $gte: noOfSeats }` to ensure seats are never over- or under-counted.

 - **Claim-based waiting-list promotion**
-  - Each cancellation request generates a unique `cancellationId`.
-  - Waiting-list entries are claimed one-by-one using `findOneAndUpdate` with:
-    - `status: "pending"`
-    - A filter on `processingBy` so the same cancellation does not re-claim an entry it already tried.
-  - If there are not enough seats for a waiting-list entry:
-    - Its `status` is set back to `"pending"`,
-    - `processingBy` is set to the current `cancellationId`,
-    - and the loop continues to the next eligible entry.
-  - This allows **other concurrent cancellations** (with different `cancellationId`s) to still promote that entry if they free enough seats.
+  Each cancellation request generates a unique `cancellationId`.
+Waiting-list entries are claimed one-by-one using `findOneAndUpdate` with `status: "pending"` and a filter on `processingBy` to prevent re-claiming.
+If there are not enough seats, the entry's status is reset to `"pending"` and `processingBy` is updated, allowing other concurrent cancellations to promote that entry if they free enough seats.

-- **Unique index to prevent double-promotion**
-  - Promoted bookings store `waitingListId` referencing the original waiting-list document.
+- **Unique index to prevent double-promotion** Promoted bookings store `waitingListId` referencing the original waiting-list document.
-  - A **unique sparse index** on `waitingListId` ensures that the same waiting-list entry cannot be turned into a real booking more than once, even if two transactions race.
+  A unique sparse index on `waitingListId` ensures that the same waiting-list entry cannot be turned into a real booking more than once, even if two transactions race.

 Together, these patterns demonstrate a realistic, production-style approach to handling concurrent cancellation and waiting list promotion without overselling seats or creating